ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 controller values [@bogatov2021].

-While this this project may not use ArUco markers, a comparison can be made between the effectiveness of ArUco markers and an array of ToF sensors.
-For determining the local position of the quadcopter.
+While this this project may not use ArUco markers, a comparison can be made between the effectiveness of ArUco markers and an array of ToF sensors for determining the local position of the quadcopter.

 #### Using Reinforcement Learning for Path Planning